DataCorrupted/peter-site/content/post/homeward.md

 Yet they would not function properly.
 I don't know where the bug is, nor do I have the leisure to look for it.
 And even if I find it, I am not sure if I can fix it.
-Like a rocky code, you need experienced programmer to fix it.
+Like a piece of rocky code, you need experienced programmer to fix it.
 But experienced programmer don't debug rocky code, people like Linus would simply bit your head off.

-Not knowing where to stay for, who to stay with.
+Not knowing where to stay, who to stay with.
-Even thought my destination today is Taizhou, but **I am heading nowhere.**
+Even thought my destination today is Taizhou, but **I am literately heading nowhere.**
 My only goal now is to apply for a grad school and try immigrate like I planned since I lost faith in middle school.

 Now that most application system is open, let's hope I find a home there.

-And good luck for everyone.
+And good luck for everyone that is applying with me.